Opioids or Cannabis for Nerve Pain?

 Opioids are highly addictive, and the key trouble is that tolerance does not match treatment.
 While you can build a tolerance to the psychoactive effects of cannabis, your therapeutic dose remains the same.
 The same can’t be said of opioids, for which you will require an ever increasing dosage until you reach the maximum dose allowed.
 Then what?

 From a cost standpoint, opioids are definitely more expensive.
-Whether you’re paying through insurance or out of pocket, someone is going to have to foot the bill for a pricey prescription that will increase over time.
+Whether you’re paying through insurance or out of pocket, someone has to foot the bill for pricey prescriptions.
 Cannabis is far cheaper and, for nerve damage and pain, it reports to be more effective.

 So, effective in fighting the root cause of pain, improves quality of life, and safer than opioids.
 What better reasons could you need to switch to cannabis for nerve pain?